nbeversl/urtext_docs/README.md

 Split Nodes ## Split Nodes

 A node region can be split into two separate nodes by placing the `%` character as the first character on a line.
-Each node must then have its own ID, which you can either generate manually (see Inserting a Node ID manually"Inserting a Node ID manually") or with the split node shortkey (below,"Shortkeys to Create Split Nodes").
+Each node must then have its own ID, which you can either generate manually (see Inserting a Node ID manually[Inserting a Node ID manually](#inserting-a-node-id-manually)) or with the split node shortkey (below,[Shortkeys to Create Split Nodes](#shortkeys-to-create-split-nodes)).